Far-right politics in Finland: Nazism in Finland

 Even outside of the actual National Socialist movements, there was glorification of the Nazi Germany in Finnish society.
 The Finnish police magazine wrote about German police sports and the "Citizens' Reporting Service" (Volksmeldedienst) set up by Reinhard Heydrich uncritically and emphasizing the effectiveness of the Gestapo.
 The Finnish secret police operated under Ministry of the Interior, led by pro-Nazi and antisemitic Toivo Horelli.
 The State Police itself was led by also openly pro-Nazi and antisemitic Arno Anthoni and under him it cooperated with the SS, Einsatzkommando Finnland and Sicherheitsdienst.
 The State Information Service, responsible for propaganda and censorship, also employed the aforementioned right-wing extremists and published pro-German material like Finnlands Lebensraum.

 It has been alleged that yet another Nazi group, the Finnish Realm Union (Suomen Valtakunnan Liitto, SVL) was prepared by the Nazi Germany to perform a National Socialist coup against the Finnish government in the case Finland seeks a separate peace with the Soviet Union.
 According to authors Juha Pohjonen and Oula Silvennoinen the famous Finnish war hero Captain Lauri Törni was also part of this operation.
 The SVL was led by Mauno Vannas, professor of Ophthalmology and Rolf Nevanlinna, mathematics professor and developer of Nevanlinna theory and its program had been personally approved by Himmler and Alfred Rosenberg.
 The SVL functioned as an umbrella organization of the pro-German and National Socialist groups.
 The Finnish Realm Union included strikingly many representatives of art, culture and science; the most well-known were the sculptor Wäinö Aaltonen, the geologist Väinö Auer, the composer Yrjö Kilpinen, the linguist J. J. Mikkola and the film director Risto Orko.
 In addition to the coup plans, the Germans created a Pro-German resistance movement in Finland, recruiting Finnish SS-men and extreme right-wingers.
 The resistance movement operated for several years after the war.

+The Waffen-SS was seen as carrying on the legacy of the Jäger Movement, Finnish volunteers in the German Army during the First World War.
+Even before the Second World War, the Nazis somewhat reciprocated the Finnish nationalist Teutonophilia, for example a unit of the Sturmabteilung was named after the 27th Jäger Battalion and maintained ties with Finnish veterans' organizations.